danielharrell/open-eyes-lect-2017-18/Open.md

 - Point out that circle closes boundary, even while being nowhere.

-But *are* they open, even in a figurative sense?
-Eyes could not be open the way lidless jars are open, just letting the world in.
-And if we can thus explain our own way of being open as a way of being closed, perhaps we can likewise explain every other way.
-Consider how we might then explain the corruption of openness.
-For if we ever lost the world inside us, on this account, we would presumably lose its appearance outside us, along with any way of being open to the world from within.
-And the only way left, from without, would involve getting in rather than letting in.

 ---

 What is more, the corpses and suitors get in to spoil what's inside.
 Which suggests that true openness, even in the